LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

       // => true

 Each of these methods is described in detail in the sections that follow.
-This guide contains a description and examples of using symbols and methods to manipulate strings.
+This guide contains a description and examples of using operators and methods to manipulate strings.